Blues Linked With Dundee United Keeper and Crewe Winger as Jeffers and Craney Tipped For Staff Roles

 After two years in which he won the Liechtenstein Football Cup twice, Siegrist departed for Dundee United, with whom he won the Scottish Championship in 2019/20, where former Blues keeper Neil Alexander is the goalkeeping coach and where he is contracted for another year.

-The Blues are also again said to be looking at a £600,000 move for Dale, who was previously linked with Town and a number of other clubs at the end of last month.
-The 22-year-old is out of contract this summer but with Crewe having an option to keep him for two further seasons.
+The Blues are also again said to be looking at a £600,000 move for 22-year-old Dale, who was previously linked with Town and a number of other clubs at the end of last month.

 Jeffers is also reported to be a potential member of Cook’s Town backroom team with rumours along those lines having been circulating for the last few days.
 TWTD understands the former Blues loanee’s name has been mentioned in discussions at Portman Road, perhaps as a candidate for the assistant manager’s role.